 Emily - Born in England, Emily trained at the Jayne A Coleman Academy of Dance in the UK for 16 years in all styles of dance before embarking on a career as a dancer and dance captain with Royal Caribbean Cruises.
 After spending six years dancing and travelling the world (and its oceans!) she made the move to Australia and began working for Energetiks in their retail department.
 Alongside her love for dance, Emily has a passion for reading and writing and recently completed a Bachelor of Arts in English Literature, prompting an exciting move to join the Energetiks marketing team.
 Emily brings her experience of the international dance community as well as her love of the written word to the Energetiks blog.
-In her spare time Emily enjoys learning aerial lyra and silks as well as sketching and painting.
+In her spare time Emily enjoys reading, painting, and sketching, and is currently learning photography and digital illustration.
+Emily's artwork can be viewed on her instagram page.

 Siobhan - Siobhan Mitchell is the creator of The Adolescent Dancer.
 She trained vocationally in ballet before going to the University of Roehampton (London, UK) to study for a degree in Dance Studies.
 While training she became interested in the science of movement and injury and it was at Roehampton that she was formally introduced to dance science.
 Siobhan went on to study for a Masters in Dance Science at Trinity Laban Conservatoire of Music and Dance (London, UK) and it was there that she developed a real passion for research.
 Since then Siobhan has completed a Masters in Research in Health and Wellbeing at the University of Bath (UK) with a focus on growth and maturation and was awarded a full studentship from the Economic and Social Research Council to study for her doctorate in Health and Wellbeing in 2014.
 Currently, Siobhan is in the final year of her PhD which focusses on the psychological implications of growth and maturation in dance.
 More specifically, the implications of maturity timing upon health and wellbeing in elite dancers.
 Alongside studying for her doctorate, Siobhan works with dance teachers and dancers to raise awareness of growth and maturation and its physical and psychological implications for young dancers.